-Structure of the Real Number System presents topics from algebra within the context of the whole numbers, integers, rational numbers, and real numbers.
+Structure of the Real Number System presents topics from algebra within the context of the whole numbers, the integers, the rational numbers, and the real numbers.
 Students will study topics from algebra which are appropriate for elementary education majors.
 This course fulfills the mathematics requirement for the Associate of Arts in Teaching degree.
 (F,S,Su)

-MTH131 Survey of College Mathematics
+MTH131 Survey of College Mathematics 3